What to expect from Apple’s upcoming iPhone event – Which? News

 The HomePod speaker

-The Apple HomePod smart speaker will probably make an appearance too.
+The Apple HomePod smart speaker will probably also make an appearance.
 Due for release in December, the HomePod is a Siri-enabled speaker aiming to compete with the Amazon Echo.

 It’s priced at £270, which gets you a hefty wireless speaker with a four-inch subwoofer.
-Apple says that the HomePod will ‘reinvent home music’ as it can adjust audio to create sound that suits any space.
+Apple says that the HomePod will ‘re-invent home music’ as it can adjust audio to create sound that suits any space.
 Built-in sensors help it identify where it’s sat in the room and what’s around it.

 As it’s powered by Siri, HomePod will connect you to Apple Music and other Apple services you might use on a regular basis.
 You can also use the speaker to set reminders, answer questions or check the weather forecast.
 Want to upgrade your living room with a voice-controlled smart hub?
-We’ve rounded up our top picks in our Top three smart hubs for 2017 guide.
+We’ve rounded up our top picks in our guide to the top three smart hubs for 2017.

 More details on iOS 11

 The latest version of iOS will bring a host of changes to the iPhone, including an App Store redesign and a facelift for the Maps app, which will help you navigate hectic indoor spaces like shopping centres.
 Siri’s getting smarter too, and Apple says the voice assistant will be able to offer help on translating phrases.
-It will also recommend music to listen to based on your favourites.
+It will also recommend music to listen to, based on your favourites.

-Apple will be ending support for devices that run on 32-bit processors, so that means that the 2012 iPhone 5 and 2013 iPhone 5c miss out on iOS 11.
+Apple will be ending support for devices that run on 32-bit processors, so that means the 2012 iPhone 5 and 2013 iPhone 5c miss out on iOS 11.